igg/BBD9000/Kiosk/ARM-SBC/README.md

 #### ARM-SBC: Software running on a single-board solid-state Linux computer for interfacing between SmartIO board and BBD9000-CMS.
-* First deployed kiosks used a [TS7200] (http://www.embeddedarm.com/products/board-detail.php?product=TS-7200).
+* The first kiosks deployed used a [TS7200] (http://www.embeddedarm.com/products/board-detail.php?product=TS-7200)
+industrial Linux ARM-based computer.
 Other, more modern possibilities include [iMX233-OLinuXino-MICRO] (https://www.olimex.com/Products/OLinuXino/iMX233/iMX233-OLinuXino-MICRO/), or [BeagleBone Black] (http://beagleboard.org/Products/BeagleBone%20Black).
 Pay close attention to the specified operating temperature range, esp. for deployment in cold environments.
+Although the [RaspberryPi] (http://www.raspberrypi.org/) is a popular ARM-SBC, it is not rated to operate below freezing.
 * SBC Linux software consists of several C programs, daemons and scripts that interact using shared memory and fifos
 * C source and scripts in `src/` directory.
 * Initialization scripts in `etc/init.d/` directory.